-1.2 Background
+1.1 Background

-This Code replaces the Code for the Safe Transport of Radioactive Material (2014) and adopts the International Atomic Energy Agency Specific Safety Requirements No. SSR 6, Rev. 1 Regulations for the Safe Transport of Radioactive Material 2018 Edition (SSR-6, Rev. 1).
+This Code replaces the Code of Practice for the Safe Transport of Radioactive Material (2008) and adopts the International Atomic Energy Agency Regulations for the Safe Transport of Radioactive Material 2012 Edition (Specific Safety Requirements No. SSR-6) (the International Regulations).

-The transport of radioactive material by any person, organisation or government must comply with the radiation safety legislation of the State, Territory or Commonwealth jurisdiction through which the radioactive material is transported.
+The transport of radioactive material by any person, organisation or government must comply with the radiation safety legislation of the state, territory or Commonwealth jurisdiction through which the radioactive material is transported.

-1.3 Purpose
+1.2 Purpose

-This Code is intended to establish national uniformity for the requirements for the transport of radioactive material in Australia.
+This Code is intended to establish uniform requirements for the transport of radioactive material in Australia.

-1.4 Scope
+1.3 Scope